 Before you can do much else from here, you are going to need to sync your remote control with your box.
 The following steps will require entering data and making selections, for all of which you will need a remote.

-These days, most TV boxes come with remote control as standard; although sometimes they are very basic, and you might prefer to upgrade to a more sophisticated remote that you can link to your TV box via Bluetooth.
+These days, most TV boxes come with remote control as standard; although sometimes they are very basic and you might prefer to upgrade to a more sophisticated remote you can link to your TV box via Bluetooth.

 Step 3: Choose Your Network